rticommunity/connextauto-swc-example/README.md

 Start *RTI Admin Console*.
 You should see the pub;isher and subscriber applications.

 Start *rtiddsspy*.
 You should be able to subscribe to the data from the publisher.

+---
+(c) Copyright, Real-Time Innovations, 2020.
+All rights reserved.
+RTI grants Licensee a license to use, modify, compile, and create derivative works of the software solely for use with RTI Connext DDS.
+Licensee may redistribute copies of the software provided that all such copies are subject to this license.
+The software is provided "as is", with no warranty of any type, including any warranty for fitness for any purpose.
+RTI is under no obligation to maintain or support the software.
+RTI shall not be liable for any incidental or consequential damages arising out of the use or inability to use the software.